The Siuslaw Collaborative Watershed Restoration Program (SCWRP) fund offers landowners and managers a

 Where Can Projects Be Located?

-Projects must be on private, state, county, city, tribal or federal land in the Siuslaw River basin and/or coastal lakes area, Alsea Stewardship area, Mary's Peak Stewardship area and Hebo Stewardship area.
+Projects must be on private, state, county, city, tribal or federal land in the Siuslaw River basin and/or coastal lakes area, and the Alsea, Marys Peak, Hebo, Siuslaw and Smith-Umpqua River Stewardship Group areas.

 How Much Match is Required?